PokemonGoMap/RocketMap/docs/extras/configuration-files.md

 ## running multiple configs

-   One common way of running multiple locations is to use two configuration files, with the first running as both a scanner and a server, and in the second configuration file, use the *no-server* flag to not start the web interface for the second configuration.
+   One common way of running multiple locations is to use two configuration files each with common or default database values, but with different location specs.
+The first configuration running as both a scanner and a server, and in the second configuration file, use the *no-server* flag to not start the web interface for the second configuration.
 In the config file, this would mean including a line like:

    no-server: True